Ultra High Performance Concrete (UHPC)

 • Create open floor layouts that eliminate the need to design around beams that disrupt team collaboration.

-Developers and General Contractors: With less precast pieces to work with, enjoy faster building erection timelines and fewer workforce demands.
+• With fewer precast pieces, enjoy faster building erection timelines with fewer crane and workforce demands.

 Consult an expert